maximebriand/blog-ecrivain/README.md

     - Responsive
 - cache
 - manage error pages~
-- add a message if there is no post
+- add a message if there is no post on HP
+- optimize Doctrine requests